 This standard does not mandate any encoding or format.
-But it does provide extensions for encodings which are commonly used in OGC APIs.
+However, the standard does provide extensions for encodings which are commonly used in OGC APIs.
 In addition to HTML as the standard encoding for Web content, rules for commonly used encodings for spatial data on the web are provided (GeoJSON).

-None of these encodings is mandatory.
-An implementation of the Core requirements class does not have to support any of them.
-It may instead implement an entirely different set of encodings.
+Neither of these encodings is mandatory.
+An implementation of the Core requirements class does not have to support any of the encodings.
+The implementation may instead implement an entirely different set of encodings.

 Support for HTML is recommended.
 HTML is the core language of the World Wide Web.
-An API that supports HTML will support browsing the spatial resources with a web browser and will also enable search engines to crawl and index those resources.
+An API that supports HTML will support browsing spatial resources supported by an OGC API with a web browser while also enabling search engines to crawl and index those resources.

-GeoJSON is a commonly used format that is simple to understand and well supported by tools and software libraries.
+GeoJSON is a commonly used encoding that is simple to understand and well supported by tools and software libraries.
 Since most Web developers are comfortable with using a JSON-based format, GeoJSON is recommended for APIs which expose feature data and where GeoJSON is capable of supporting the intended use.

 Some examples of cases that are out-of-scope for GeoJSON are: